HOME

 minefumi

 Thank you for your super fast edition.
-I am happy to learn it’s better to say “ My song had specific choreography” in the second sentence.
+I am happy to learn”keyboard”is a one word.

 ★★★★★